 Based on the timeline of the OKR rollout, the next phase will be departments, teams, and individuals creating their own OKRs.
 This is where you need your entire organization to start thinking about alignment.
 Things that should be top of mind during this process include:

 - What interdependencies exist?
-For instance, if the sales team has an OKR for pipeline generated, how much of that is dependent on the marketing team?
+For instance, if the sales team has a quarterly OKR for pipeline generated, how much of that is dependent on the marketing team?
 The two departments would need to collaborate to find out what’s realistic — commonly known as horizontal alignment

 - How do OKRs set by teams and individuals align with strategic OKRs?
 This is referred to as vertical alignment